- Fragile X-associated Disorders

 Fragile X-associated Disorders (FXD) is a family of genetic conditions that can affect individuals in a variety of ways.
 The conditions are all caused by changes in the gene known as FMR1.

-Fragile X syndrome (FXS) is the most common known cause of inherited intellectual disability.
+Fragile X syndrome (FXS) is the most common cause of inherited intellectual disability and the most common known genetic cause of autism or autism spectrum disorders.
 Symptoms of FXS include a range from learning disabilities to more severe cognitive or intellectual disabilities that were previously referred to as “mental retardation.”
 Delays in speech and language development are common, as are a variety of physical and behavioral characteristics.
-FXS is also the most common known cause of autism or autism spectrum disorders.
 FXS is caused by a “full mutation” of the FMR1 Gene.

 Fragile X-associated tremor/ataxia Syndrome (FXTAS) is a condition that causes balance, tremor and memory problems in some older male (and less commonly, female) “carriers” of the FMR1 gene.
 FXTAS is caused by a “premutation” of the FMR1 Gene.